Limits

 constant multiple law 1

-Solution: Note that we can think of 2x as the product of 2 and the function or variable x.
+Solution: Note that 2x is the product of 2 and the function or variable x.
 Hence, by the constant multiple law of limits:

 constant multiple law 2